taimuri99/PyBer_Analysis/README.md

 These plots match our analysis showing:

-1) Higher range and mean number of drivers and rides for urban areas.
+1) Total count and mean number of drivers and rides for urban areas is the highest.
-2) Lowest range and mean number of drivers and rides for rural areas.
+2) Total count and mean number of drivers and rides for rural areas is the lowest.
-3) Suburban driver count and ride count between the two extremes.
+3) Suburban driver count and ride count lies between the two extremes.
-4) Highest range and mean fare for rural areas.
+4) Highest mean fare per ride is in rural areas.
-5) Lowest range and mean fare for urban areas.
+5) Lowest mean fare per ride is in urban areas.
-6) Suburban mean fare between the two extremes.
+6) Suburban mean fare lies between the two extremes.

 One thing to notice from the box plots and the bubble chart, values for average fare, driver count and ride count tend to overlap between cities of the three types but on average they follow a trend: